SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex4/README.md

  <details>
   <summary>Click to expand!</summary>

-  1. Open the behavior definition and add the statement `with unmanaged save` right after the `authorization master ( global )` statement and also uncomment the statement that specifies the persistent table of our RAP BO `//persistent table zaonlineshop_###` since it is not possible to use both statements in the same behavior definition.
+  1. Open the behavior definition and add the statement `with unmanaged save` right after the `authorization master ( global )` statement.
+     In addition uncomment the statement that specifies the persistent table of our RAP BO `//persistent table zaonlineshop_###` since it is not possible to use both statements in the same behavior definition.

 <pre>
 managed implementation in class ZBP_R_ONLINESHOP_### unique;